top of page

 Home: Who We Are

-FTI is a groundbreaking collaboration between Guardians Worldwide and 10 different Forests for Future-- all indigenous or ancestral.
+FTI is a groundbreaking collaboration between Guardians Worldwide and 10 different indigenous or ancestral.

 • Ancestral Forest of Bukidnon and Agusan, Mindanao, Philippines 400,000 hectares